 As written on their website: “Get to know the mysterious water world!”

 You can see an interior exposition with the equipment characteristic to some particular period!
 Furniture, clothes, kitchen articles, working tools.
-In some buildings you can watch the process of some kind of work: making pots of clay, processing of the amber, wood, metal, weaving, etc. Above all, Rumšiškės is the most lively during some traditional festivals which are celebrated here in the traditional way.
+In some buildings, you can watch making pots of clay, processing of the amber, wood, metal, weaving, etc. Above all, Rumšiškės is the most lively during some traditional festivals which are celebrated here in a conventional way.

 What can you visit while holidays with children in the capital of Lithuania?
 The oldest, the most popular, the rarest, the smallest, the biggest, the most expensive – these are the adjectives museums often use to describe their exhibits.
 The aim of the Toy Museum is not only to showcase unique toys and games but also to allow its visitors to try them out!

 Unique original toys must be carefully protected and have to be exhibited under special micro-climatic conditions.
 Thus, visitors cannot touch or play with those.
-At the Toy Museum, they want to show children and their parents the originals but also provide copies for them to touch, explore and play with.
+At the Toy Museum, they want to show children and their parents the originals but also provide copies for them to move, explore, and play with.
 We assure you that there are many amazing toys!

 One thing that keeps Lithuania ahead is its enthusiasm for throwing open-air events such as fairs, festivals, street entertainment, and art installations.
 I wrote about Festivals in these posts: June, July, August.